When faced with a chronic illness or debilitating disease we all want to know,

 Hopefully, the US regulating agencies are making sure that goods we Americans are buying food to eat, drink, clothes to wear, and using are safe products… but, don’t count it… If not a product should get recalled…and too often the recall is too late after a tragedy.
 Goods coming in from out the US may not have those safety standards in place.

-In trending news, as an example, there has been reports of FAKE RICE.
+In trending news, as an example, there have been reports of FAKE RICE.

-Isn’t rice full of healthy nutrients that have sustained cultures fore ever?
+Isn’t rice full of healthy nutrients that have sustained cultures forever?
 How can you FAKE RICE?
 What do you with that off-topic news?
 Do you know if it is FACT or FICTION?

 What about the “Stupid” FDA?
 Why are they not marketing herbal remedies?